umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/availability-performance.md

 ### Time range and granularity selector

-When you enter the page, you will a default visualization of the failed requests for the last 24 hours with a data point set for every fifth minute.
+When entering the page, you'll see a default visualization of failed requests for the last 24 hours with a data point set for every fifth minute.
 You are able to change the time range to a predefined interval or define a specific start and end time.
 You can also select the granularity of the data points.

 ![Time-range-selector](../images/AP-time-range-selector.png)